czlucius/ampere/README.md

 - Math - calculate, constants
 - Rand - rng
 - Misc - translate, ping, oss, help
+- Challenges - aoc, aoc_leaderboard

 This bot uses slash commands.

+### Footnotes
+- [1] Advent of Code is created and maintained by Eric Wastl, at https://adventofcode.com.
+  - If you are the creator and wish to see some changes in the AoC part of this program, please open an issue.
+- [2] Piston is maintained by Engineer Man, at https://github.com/engineer-man/piston.